 Rachael Funnell

-In 2022 she co-created the e-magazine CURIOUS, and in 2023 launched IFLScience’s first-ever virtual event, CURIOUS Live.
-As presenter on the death stage, she dove into the decomposition ecosystem, what happens in an autopsy, medicine’s worst cures for deadly diseases, and what happens when you die?
+As a Senior Science Writer at IFLScience, Rachael Funnell investigates curious questions of zoology and palaeontology with a beat focus in wildlife, conservation, and dinosaurs, as well as death, forensics, and funerary practices.
+She co-hosts the podcasts Break It Down, We Have Questions, and The Big Questions, and has been co-editor of CURIOUS magazine since 2022.
+In 2023, she launched IFLScience’s first-ever virtual event, CURIOUS Live.
+As a presenter on the death stage, she explored the decomposition ecosystem, what happens in an autopsy, medicine’s worst cures for deadly diseases, and what happens when you die?
 The 2024 event saw her explore how can insects help us solve crimes?
-And in 2025, she dove into the science behind sci-fi and horror on the brain.
+And in 2025, she dove into sci-fi and horror on the brain and the science of magic.